minvws/nl-covid19-notification-app-backend/docs/technical-designs/international-interoperability-technical-design.md

 The callback will be configurable, with the following options:

 - `federationGatewayBaseUrl`
-  * the base url for EU Federation gateway.
+  * the base url for EFGS.
   * e.g. : `https://someurl/something`
 - `callbackId`
   * our free-text identifier for our callback.